Inuit Artist Creative Residency

 (formerly: Nick Novak Fellowship Residency)

-Francisco-Fernando Granados was born in Guatemala and lives in Toronto, traditional Anishnabeg and Haudenosaunee territory.
+Francisco-Fernando Granados (he/him) was born in Guatemala and lives in Toronto, traditional Anishnabeg and Haudenosaunee territory.
 He uses abstraction as a queer conceptual strategy to create multidisciplinary projects that range from installation and performance to drawing and bookmaking.
 This practice of minor abstraction has developed from the intersection of formal training in painting and printmaking, working through artist-run culture, studies in feminist theory, and early activism as a peer support worker with immigrant and refugee communities.
 Layering these experiences has trained his intuitions to seek site-responsive approaches, alternative forms of distribution, and the weaving of lyrical and critical propositions.

 Atelier Circulaire Artist Member Exchange Recipient

-Meggan Winsley is a Toronto-based artist.
+Meggan Winsley (she/her) is a Toronto-based artist.
 She received her BFA from York University in 2004 and the Art Fundamentals Certificate course from Sheridan College in 1999.
 She became a member of Open Studio in 2005 and began teaching shortly after.
 Her work has been exhibited nationally and internationally and held in both public and private collections.
 She is currently teaching screenprinting courses at Open Studio.
 In her work, Winsley uses masks and animal heads to explore therianthropy (the ability to metamorphose into other animals and other identities) and also delusion and confusion in regards to self-identity and persona.